Small can surprise…

 It has a smokiness to it that’s quite tasty, mixed with levels of heat and fruitiness.
 It does have a similar underlying taste as the chiltepin (maybe slightly fruitier) which of course leads again to the confusion between the chilies.

 What do people make with these tiny peppers?

 These chilies tend to find their way into more dishes and products than you may expect!
 When young (green in color) they are sold fresh and used quite often in fresh salsas.
 As they ripen (turning red and then brown), the pequin is typically dried.
 You’ll find these peppers in all sorts of salsas, hot sauces, soups, and flavored oils.
-Cholula hot sauce, one of the most popular hot sauces around, uses pequin chili as a main ingredient.
+Cholula hot sauce, one of the most popular hot sauces around, uses pequin chili as the main ingredient.
 It’s so diluted among the other ingredients, though, that you won’t experience anywhere near the heat of the fresh chili.
 In fact, Cholula is very mild.

 Where can you buy pequin peppers?

-These chilies won’t likely be at your local grocer, unless you live in the southern United States or Mexico.
+These chilies won’t likely be at your local grocer unless you live in the southern United States or Mexico.
 Your best option is to shop online where you’ll find a wide variety of products including pequin seeds, plants, dried pequin, and all sorts of sauces and salsas that’ll bring your taste buds to life.

 Both the pequin pepper and the chiltepin are unique in the hot pepper world: tiny in shape, but fiery hot in taste.
-If your serious about your heat, try some dried pequin, or for those with milder tastes, pick up one of the many pequin-based hot souces out there to get some of this smoky goodness into your kitchen.
+If you’re serious about your heat, try some dried pequin, or for those with milder tastes, pick up one of the many pequin-based hot souces out there to get some of this smoky goodness into your kitchen.